The Portugal Golden Visa is one of Europe’s most successful residency by investment schemes.

 But keep in mind that the Portuguese government could decide to change this at any time.
 You’ll also need to consider any tax implications from your home country, especially if you’re a US citizen.

+This is not tax advice.
 As always, we recommend speaking to an experienced cross-border tax advisor before making any tax related decisions.
 Contact us for a recommendation.

-Portugal Golden Visa Investment Routes for 2022
+All Investment Routes for 2022

 You can get your Portuguese Golden Visa through a number of different investment routes.